jsywulak/lucid/README.md

-# Infrastructure Terraform Project #
+# Terraform Project #

 Do you like auto scaling groups?
 Do you like RDS instances?
 Do you like ALBs fronting it all?
-[I got the repo for you](https://youtu.be/JGhoLcsr8GA?t=33)!
+And maybe you're okay with a couple shortcuts because this isn't production?
+[Well, I got the repo for you](https://youtu.be/JGhoLcsr8GA?t=33)!

 # Assumptions / Apologies:
 * Gonna just use local state